ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 ## Install Ballerina

-1. Go to [https://ballerina.io/](/) and click **Download Ballerina**.
+1. Go to the [Download page](https://ballerina.io/downloads) and click **Download Ballerina**.
 1. Download Ballerina for your OS and follow the instructions given to set it up.
+For more information, see [Getting Started](/learn/getting-started).

 > **Note**: Throughout this documentation, `<ballerina_home>` refers to the Ballerina directory you just installed.